Matriculation Certificate (Malta)

 The Matriculation Certificate is a qualification awarded to students leaving the secondary school system of Malta and intending to matriculate into the University of Malta.
-The Matriculation Certificate examinations are equivalent to the British A Level.
+The Matriculation Certificate examinations are equivalent to the British A Level and are normally referred to as so conventionally in Malta.

 Students are required to sit for six subjects from various areas in one session of the examination.
 The choice of subjects includes a language, a humanities or a business subject, mathematics or a science subject, and any other two subjects.
 The sixth subject is Systems of Knowledge, which is compulsory.
 Two of the subjects must be at Advanced level, three at Intermediate level and Systems of Knowledge, which is also rated as an Intermediate level subject.
 The certificate was first offered in 1997, when it was awarded to 1309 candidates.
 In 2005 there were 2455 candidates.

 In order for a student to be successfully awarded the Matriculation Certificate students must achieve both of following criteria: